Weetabixy/Web-Discord-RP/README.md

 # Web-Discord-RP
-discord rich presence for the web
+Discord rich presence for the web

 ## Usage